Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 1. Run `steam` to update and open it.
 2. Follow the instructions.
-3. Close it and open it again.
+3. Close it and open it again with desktop icon.
+If the icon can not be launched, right click on it and click `Allow Launching`.
 4. Follow the instructions.
 5. Open Steam and click `Steam` on the menu bar (upper left corner) and click `Settings`.
 6. Click `compatibility`.